Skip to Main Content

 Equipment line of credit

 An equipment line is different from a traditional business line of credit since the equipment secures the line.
-This loan works well for business owners that need funds accessible for truck repairs.
+This loan works well for business owners who need funds accessible for truck repairs.

 SBA loans

-An SBA loan is a loan that’s partially guaranteed by the U.S. Small Business Administration and offered through SBA-approved lenders.
-The SBA guarantees anywhere from 50 percent to 90 percent of the loan amount, depending on the type of loan.
+An SBA loan is partially guaranteed by the U.S. Small Business Administration and offered through SBA-approved lenders.
+Depending on the type of loan, the SBA guarantees 50 percent to 90 percent of the loan amount.

-7(a) loans are the most commonly used SBA loan, while 504 loans are designed specifically for equipment purchases.
+7(a) loans are the most commonly used type of SBA loan, while 504 loans are designed specifically for equipment purchases.

 SBA business lines of credit may also be a solid option since they can give you access to revolving credit, which means that the loan amount replenishes so that you can use it again in the future.
 SBA business lines of credit can also come as a non-revolving loan.